Penguin-Guru/remarkable-api/README.md

 - Searching for objects (supposedly possible without auth, or at least used to be somewhat possible).

 I have also not developed the functions that do work much, since I decided to write a different script instead.
 If anyone actually wants to use this, I may be able to make the U.X. a bit more comfortable.
 File feature requests as issues.
-- Specifying objects by visible name rathern than G.U.I.D.
+- Specifying objects by visible name rather than than G.U.I.D.
 - Recursive operations on folders.
 - Support for iterative processing of multiple objects per invocation.